The Australian rice industry is proactive in supporting our native environment.

 The rice industry was the first agricultural industry in Australia to develop a Biodiversity Strategy and Plan.
 This plan strives to ensure that plants and animals can live productively within the rice growing environment.

-Rice crops create temporary wetlands for up to one hundred different bird species such as brolgas, spoonbills, honey eaters and parrots.
+Rice farms provide habitat for over one hundred bird species such as brolgas, spoonbills, honey eaters, parrots and the endangered Australasian Bittern.

-Findings from The University of Canberra have shown that around 5 billion native frogs are found on rice farms throughout the rice growing region and the endangered Southern Bell Frog relies on the rice industry for its survival.
+Findings from The University of Canberra have shown that around 500 million native frogs are found on rice farms throughout the rice growing region and the endangered Southern Bell Frog relies on the rice industry for its survival.

 SunRice growers are implementing measures on and around their farms that strive to ensure that native plants and animals can live in harmony with the rice-growing environment.
 Some of these activities include planting and maintaining areas of native vegetation and ensuring Black Box and Red Gum woodlands are flooded occasionally to rejuvenate wetland species.See More